vndee/blockchain-demo/README.md

 - `check_valid_nonce`: Checks if the nonce satisfies the proof of work condition.
 - `check_valid_chain`: Determines if a given blockchain is valid.

-I also add a REST API to the blockchain.
+I also add a REST API server to serving these above functions.
 The API has the following endpoints:
 - `/mine-block`: Mines a new block.
 - `/get-chain`: Returns the full blockchain.
 - `/is-valid`: Checks if the blockchain is valid.